pcdworks/website-ng/content/work.md

   - title: 'Food'
     image: '/images/work/work-6.webp'
     works:
-      - title: "Marmon Food Service (On behalf of Burger King)"
+      - title: "Marmon Food Service "
         image: "/images/work/burger-king.webp"
         problem: "A major fast-food chain is evolving to fresh product cooking to appeal to customers looking for a healthy alternative to heavily fried,